JustinScottJenecke/portfolio/README.md

       module, when viewing website on smaller devices
         * allowed viewing of story paragraphs only while active

-    - made font in social media details smaller for added readibility, as font was too big and words were broken over lines
+    - made font in social media details smaller for added readability, as font was too big and words were broken over lines

-    - pushed all current changes to GitHub reporitory so live site can be updated
+    - pushed all current changes to GitHub repository so live site can be updated

 # 25/05/21 - Added responsiveness for mobile and created tabs for contact details - 5th Commit